socadk/design-practice-repository/artifact-templates/SDPR-APIDescription.md

 The [Microservices Canvas](http://chrisrichardson.net/post/microservices/general/2019/02/27/microservice-canvas.html) template proposed by C. Richardson creates elaborate API Descriptions when filled out completely.
 The template includes implementation information, service invocation relationships, and events produced/subscribed to.

+J. Higginbotham compiled [the minimum documentation required for an API(https://tyk.io/whats-minimum-documentation-required-api/) in a blog post.

 See this [end-to-end service design demo](https://ozimmer.ch/practices/2020/06/10/ICWEKeynoteAndDemo.html) for technical, platform-specific contracts generated from the platform-independent MDSL.